 Alpha Sigma Phi, Zeta Tau Alpha.

-Alpha Chi, Alpha Lambda Delta, Alpha Phi Sigma, Alpha Si Omega, Biology Honors Program, Chemistry Honors Program, Chi Alpha Sigma, Compass Program Honor Society, Delta Mu Delta, Kappa Mu Epsilon, Kappa Pi, Lillian E. Smith Scholars, National Society of Leadership and Success, Psi Chi, Psychology Honors Program, R.H.
+Alpha Chi, Alpha Lambda Delta, Alpha Phi Sigma, Alpha Si Omega, Biology Honors Program, Chemistry Honors Program, Chi Alpha Sigma, Delta Mu Delta, Kappa Mu Epsilon, Kappa Pi, Lillian E. Smith Scholars, National Society of Leadership and Success, Psi Chi, Psychology Honors Program, R.H.
 Daniel College of Nursing Health Sciences Honor Society, Sigma Alpha Pi, Sigma Tau Delta, Society for Collegiate Journalists, Torch of Piedmont.

 Health Sciences Leadership Academy, Piedmont Chapter of the American Marketing Association, TEAM Piedmont Student Ambassadors, Student Government Association, Piedmont University Student Nurses Association.

-Baseball, Basketball (M&W), Cross Country (M&W), Cycling (M&W), Golf (M&W), Lacrosse (M&W), Soccer (M&W), Softball, Tennis (M&W), Volleyball.
 If there is an organization that falls outside of the guidelines above, contact your organization's advisor who can reach out to the Registrar's Office for consideration and approval.
-Organizations who fail to follow the established attire policy will jeopardize the organization's future ability to be represented with adornments in future ceremonies.
+The following request may be submitted for review by the Commencement Committee: Commencement Regalia Request.
+Organizations that fail to follow the established attire policy will jeopardize the organization's future ability to be represented with adornments in future ceremonies.